Picture of stock plan administrator completing TCC application

 IRS Modernizes 3921 and 3922 Filings with IRIS

 The IRS is rolling out significant updates to its electronic filing system for the 1099 series and other information returns—including Form 3921 for incentive stock options (ISOs) and Form 3922 for employee stock purchase plans (ESPPs).
-For 2026 filings (the 2025 tax year), companies can choose between the long-standing FIRE system and the IRS’s newer Information Returns Intake System (IRIS).
-Starting in 2027, that choice goes away: all Forms 3921 and 3922 must be filed using IRIS.
+Starting in 2027, all Forms 3921 and 3922 must be filed using the new platform.

 Here’s a practical overview of what’s changing and what it means for your Section 6039 filings.